집합론

 \[X'=p^{-1}(p(X'))\supseteq p^{-1}(p(X))\]

-That is, for \(f\) to be compatible with \(R\), \(f\) must be a constant function when restricted to each equivalence class.
+That is, for \(f\) to be compatible with \(R\), \(f\) must become a constant function when restricted to each equivalence class.
 Now applying §Retraction and Section, ⁋Proposition 4, we obtain the following.

 induced_injection

-In particular, let \(R\) be the equivalence relation defined by \(f\).
-(Definition 2) Then we can consider the following diagram:
+In particular, suppose \(R\) is the equivalence relation defined by \(f\).
+(Definition 2) Then we can consider the following diagram.

 canonical_decomposition